 TNEF (Transport Neutral Encapsulation Format) was created by Microsoft to capture MAPI message properties in a stream.
-When Outlook clients communicate with an Exchange server using MAPI, properties such as those listed below are submitted and stored in Exchange.
+When Outlook clients communicate with an Exchange server using MAPI, properties such as those described in this section are submitted and stored in Exchange.
 These properties would be lost in standard MIME/SMTP message delivery.